Make a difference

 Neil had put an Advance Care Plan in place while he was perfectly healthy; all the things he wanted, his preferred priorities of care.
 And he’d spoken to our St Helena community nurse about the My Care Choices Register.

 All of that was in place.
 It made it a bit easier because those difficult conversations had already been had when he was well enough to talk about it.
 Our nurse helped us fill in the form; I was in shock when she was calling out all these things, thinking my goodness, this really is something serious.
-I was always trying to distance myself from the horror that was happening to Neil.
-I kept on feeling this is wrong, it’s not happening to my Neil, it can’t.

 When he got the diagnosis of a tumour I just held him in my arms and said I’m so sorry.
 He said ‘darling we all have to die sometime, this is my time.’
 He didn’t want any more investigations.
 When he was told the cancer had metastasised, he said he didn’t want any life lengthening treatment at all.
 If I can get 1% of his courage I would be happy.